Rosemary Griggs banner

 Every old house has its fair share of ghost-stories, chilling tales that are handed down through the generations, told and re-told by the fireside on dark winter nights.
 Dartington Hall, with its long and rich history, is no exception.

 People have lived here amongst the rolling Devon hills since ancient times.
-One notable family, the Champernownes, made their home here for over 450 years.
+One notable family, the Champernownes, made their home here for three hundred and sixty-six years.

-Sir Arthur Champernowne, Vice Admiral of the Fleet of the West, and an …
+Sir Arthur Champernowne, Vice Admiral of the Fleet of the West, …

 • «